Genivia/ugrep/README.md

             option may be repeated.
     -g GLOB, --glob=GLOB
             Search only files whose name matches GLOB, same as --include=GLOB.
-            If GLOB is preceded by a `!', skip files whose name matches GLOB, same as --exclude=GLOB.
+            When GLOB is preceded by a `!' or a `^', skip files whose name matches GLOB, same as --exclude=GLOB.
     --ignore-files[=FILE]
             Ignore files and directories specified in a FILE when encountered in recursive searches.
 The default is `.gitignore'.
 Files and